Wow, summer came fast this year! At least it did where I am. That means it’s time for our annual reminders about summer running.

 We all think of winter as the challenging and dangerous season for runners but there are challenges and safety considerations we need to keep in mind during the summer also.
 As well as the adjustments that we need to make not for our safety but to ensure we’re getting the most out of our summer time training.

 Note: Some of what I say below may sound like medical advice.
 It is NOT meant as such.
 I am not a medical professional.
-I am just stating common suggestions for dealing with issues you might face while running in the summer.
+I am just stating general suggestions for dealing with issues you might face while running in the summer.
 If you have any health related questions or concerns about your health, please seek the advice of a medical professional.

 Pace: slow down